amalianrlt/pokedex/README.md

 # Pokedex site

-This project is intended to complete the assignment for Tokopedia as a Software Engineer - Web Platform.
 This web app build based on React.js that has 3 pages, Pokemon List, Pokemon Detail, and My Pokemon List.

 ### Pokemon List Page
 Show a list of Pokemons’ names and the owned total.
 When a Pokemon Card is clicked, it go to Pokemon Detail page.